 The Spanish first land in Colombia.

-The Spanish found the first permanent settlement in Columbia.
+The Spanish found the first permanent settlement in Colombia.

 King Charles III's administration witnesses growing resentment among the colonies as Spanish taxation increases.